aofarrel/SRANWRP/inputs/denylists/readme.md

 # Why Deny?

-## some reads within sample fail prefetch/faster-dump 3.0.1
+## Some reads are invalid (partialfail_*.txt)
 *pull_fq_from_biosample can handle these sample as of 1.1.7*
+Some reads within these sample fail prefetch/faster-dump 3.0.1, but not all of them.

 ### prefetch failure
 error: